browserengineering/book/book/layout.md

             display_list.append(DrawText(x, y, word, font))
 ```

-But it can add also add `DrawRect` commands for backgrounds.
+But it can also add `DrawRect` commands for backgrounds.
 Let's add
 a gray background to `pre` tags (which are used for code examples):

 ``` {.python}